 NHS Administration and Marketing – Rachel Wilson

-Rachel has been with us since early 2015 and is getting to grips with the administration of providing NHS treatments, ongoing Care Quality Commission registration and regulation and the Any Qualified Provider podiatry contract.
+Rachel has been with us since early 2015 and is getting to grips with the administration of providing NHS treatments, ongoing Care Quality Commission registration and regulation.
 She is also taking on our marketing work and looking for new places to advertise our services.

 Colin Papworth – has been qualified since 1999 and has worked in both the NHS and private practice.
 His main interest is looking at why problems occur and how we can change our function to overcome the problems.
 He is based at our Chesterfield clinic and can use high speed video and Tekscan in shoe pressure analysis to provide a very comprehensive gait analysis service.
 He will offer various treatments that may include; orthoses, footwear advice, mobilisations and manipulations of your feet, training advice, running style changes and technique drills.